anilabraham-IT/IntuneEDU/IntuneEDU/add-devices-ios-edu.md

 * Blocked from syncing or pairing with other devices
 * Locked enrollment, meaning users can't change management settings on their devices

 Intune for Education applies a naming scheme to devices that you enroll with an MDM server token.
 By default, devices are named with their device serial number.
-You'll have the option to add on a custom device name when you set up your MDM server token.
+You can also add on a custom device name when you set up your MDM server token.

 The following Setup Assistant settings are hidden during enrollment:
 * Passcode setup